Lacrymology/states/salt/master/doc/install.rst

-..
-Copyright (c) 2013, Bruno Clermont
-..
-All rights reserved.
-..
-..
-Redistribution and use in source and binary forms, with or without
-.. modification, are permitted provided that the following conditions are met:
-..
-..
-1. Redistributions of source code must retain the above copyright notice,
-..        this list of conditions and the following disclaimer.
-..
-2. Redistributions in binary form must reproduce the above copyright
-..        notice, this list of conditions and the following disclaimer in the
-..        documentation and/or other materials provided with the distribution.
-..
-..
-Neither the name of Bruno Clermont nor the names of its contributors may be used
-.. to endorse or promote products derived from this software without specific
-.. prior written permission.
-..
-..
-THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS"
-..
-AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO,
-..
-THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR
-..
-PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS
-..
-BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR
-..
-CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF
-..
-SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS
-..
-INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN
-..
-CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE)
-..
-ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE
-..
-POSSIBILITY OF SUCH DAMAGE.

 Salt-Master Installation
 ========================

 Git Server
 ----------

-As explained in :doc:`/doc/usage`, first you need three git repositories localy checked out:
+As explained in :doc:`/doc/usage`, first you need three :doc:`/git/doc/index` repositories locally checked out:

 - Common (where this file is)
 - Client specifics (where the roles are)
 - Pillar repository

-An existing Git server or hosting provider can be used or a self-host those repositories.
+An existing :doc:`/git/doc/index` server or hosting provider can be used or a self-host those repositories.

 Self-Hosted
 ^^^^^^^^^^^